top of page

 This article is the second of two about the Parkway Central Library.
 The first part is here.

 An introduction to the building can be obtained by taking a free docent-led tour, offered four days a week.
-The one-hour tour of the Rare Book Department is offered daily and gives an appreciation of the history of writing and printing.
+There is also a one-hour tour of the Rare Book Department offered weekdays which gives an appreciation of the history of writing and printing.
 Researchers can find resources in the map department and in the print and picture department.
-Patrons can borrow musical scores, musical instruments, and DVDs.
 The 378-seat Montgomery Auditorium is actively used today for author talks and other events, although it is actually smaller than the 500-seat auditorium that was in the lower level of our neighborhood’s Spring Garden Library (1907-1975), as discussed here.

 1.jpg